Dental Conditions in Children: Effect on Health & Quality of Life

 • pain

-Check for Early Signs of Decay – White Spots:
+Now check the Early Signs of Decay in teeth of children & find-out White Spots:

 Check gums :